 While Friday the 13th might be on your mind, there are bigger news stories to consider!
-The economy never sleeps.
+As a nonprofit credit counseling agency, ACCC knows that the economy never sleeps.
 Plus, the new year is about to start.
 So check out the latest December financial news headlines and what’s to come in 2020.

 The Latest December Financial News Headlines

 Hopefully, your holiday shopping is complete and you’re cruising on easy street.
 Now is a great time to catch up on the news.

 Here are 4 headlines to read through in our latest Weekly Round-Up:

 - “Is now a good time to buy a house?
 Economists say yes as the Federal Reserve holds interest rates steady” by USA Today

 - “Jobless claims suddenly jumped to a two-year high” by CNN